-How to Trade with the Inverse Head and Shoulders Pattern
+What Is an Inverse Head and Shoulders Pattern in Trading?

 FXOpen

-The inverse head and shoulders is one of the most common patterns traders use to begin their journeys in the trading world.
-However, it’s also known that traders with little experience focus on the head and shoulders formation, not its inverse variety.
-In this FXOpen guide, we will tell you how to spot the inverse head and shoulders formation and build effective strategies.
+It's known that traders, even with little experience, use the head and shoulders pattern.
+However, it has an inverted version.
+The inverse head and shoulders is one of the most common patterns experienced traders use in their journeys in the trading world.
+In this FXOpen article, we will tell you how to spot the inverse head and shoulders pattern and build your own strategies with this formation.

 What Is an Inverse Head and Shoulders Pattern?

-How to Spot the Inverse Head and Shoulders
+How Can You Spot the Inverted Head and Shoulders Pattern?

 The Inverse Head and Shoulders: Trading Rules